Akash190104/BookCase/CONTRIBUTING.md

 0. Star this repository and follow me
 1. Fork this repository
-2. Clone forked respository onto your system using the command - `git clone [url of forked repository]`
+2. Clone forked repository onto your system using the command - `git clone [url of forked repository]`
 3. Create a new branch using the command - `git branch [branch-name]`
 4. Move to newly created branch using the command - `git checkout [branch-name]`
 5. Add a card with the image of your favourite Book, a small description of it, and mention your GitHub profile name in the button